 Asset and Liability/Valuation Technique Valuation Hierarchy Classification Securities Received as Collateral and Obligation to Return Securities Received as Collateral Exchange-traded equity securities are generally valued based on quoted prices from the exchange.
 To the extent these securities are actively traded, valuation adjustments are not applied.
-Unlisted equity securities are generally valued based on an assessment of each underlying security, considering rounds of financing and third-party transactions, discounted cash flow analyses and market-based information, including comparable transactions, trading multiples and changes in market outlook, among other factors. traded securities Level 2 - if not actively traded, inputs Repurchase Agreements Fair value is computed using a standard cash flow discounting methodology.
+Unlisted equity securities are generally valued based on an assessment of each underlying security, considering rounds of financing and third-party transactions, discounted cash flow analyses and market-based information, including comparable transactions, trading multiples and changes in market outlook, among other factors. traded securities Level 2 - if not actively traded, inputs are observable, or undergoing a recent M&A Repurchase Agreements Fair value is computed using a standard cash flow discounting methodology.
 The inputs to the valuation include contractual cash flows and collateral funding spreads, which are the incremental spread over the OIS rate for a specific collateral rate (which refers to the rate applicable to a specific type of security pledged as collateral).
-Level 2 - when the valuation inputs are observable Level 3 - in instances where an unobservable input is deemed significant Other Secured Financings and Borrowings Other Secured financings primarily include contracts that are not repurchase or securities lending transactions.
+Other Secured Financings and Borrowings Other Secured financings primarily include contracts that are not repurchase or securities lending transactions.
 Borrowings include contracts that are not classified as OTC derivatives because they fail net investment criteria.
-See the Derivative Contracts section above for a description of the valuation technique applied to the Company's Other secured financings and Borrowings. observable inputs, or where the
+See the Derivative Contracts section above for a description of the valuation technique inputs, or where the unobservable input applied to the Company's Other secured financings and Borrowings.